vinceumo/todo/Article.md

 });
 ```

-Now lets inspect our app and look into **Local Storage**.
-If we create/update a list or a todo we can see our `todoLocalStorage` storage being updated.
+Now let's inspect our app and look into **Local Storage**.
+If we create/update a list or a todo we can see our `todoLocalStorage` storage is updated.

 Now, when we load our page, we want to set our `todoLists` as our `todoLocalStorage`.
 Vue comes with a some [Lifecycle Hooks](https://vuejs.org/v2/api/#created).
-We re going to use the `created: function()` one to set our values.
+We are going to use the `created: function()` one to set our values.
 We are going as well to remove our dummy values.

 ```js
 var app = new Vue({